Considering all of the ideas that you could have... I think teaching English abroad might be a great idea, but is it worth it?

 In my experience...

 It's just another experience and it's different from anything that you'll experience where you are now.
-Out of all the things that you could do I think teaching English abroad probably isn't too bad of an idea.
+Out of all the things that you could do I think teaching English abroad probably isn't too bad of an idea even if it is challenging.

 It's a chance to broaden your horizons